-Heyward Homers In 11th Inning As Cubs Top Brewers 2-1
+Heyward Homers In 11th Inning As Cubs Top Brewers, 2-1

 MILWAUKEE (AP) — One big swing from Jason Heyward kept the Chicago Cubs in first place in the NL Central.

-Heyward homered in the 11th inning, and the Cubs edged the Milwaukee Brewers 2-1 on Saturday night.
+Heyward homered in the 11th inning, and the Cubs edged the Milwaukee Brewers, 2-1, on Saturday night.

 Kris Bryant had three hits as the Cubs improved to 12-3 since the All-Star break.
 Kyle Hendricks pitched five innings of one-run ball in his second start since coming off the disabled list after being sidelined by pain in the middle finger of his right hand.